How to deal with mould, damp and rot

 Wet rot is a form of fungal decay which can weaken the timber and the structure of your property, eating away at floorboards, window frames, supports, roof beams and softs.
 Wet rot does not spread through masonry but will continue until the source of the moisture is removed.

-What are the signs of wet rot in a house?
+What are the signs of wet rot?

 - The first sign of an outbreak of wet rot are growths of what look like cotton wool or dandelion seeds on wood